 The Numbers First

-According to the Pew Research Center's 2023-24 Religious Landscape Study, 50% of Utah adults identify as members of The Church of Jesus Christ of Latter-day Saints, down from 58% in 2007.
-That's the most current, nationally rigorous data available on this question.
+According to the Pew Research Center's 2023–24 Religious Landscape Study, 50% of Utah adults identify as members of The Church of Jesus Christ of Latter-day Saints, down from 58% in 2007.
+That's the most current, nationally rigorous data available.

 It also means 50% of Utah adults are not LDS.
-That is a number worth sitting with.
 Utah is not a monolith.

 That said, Utah County specifically has a higher LDS concentration than the state average.
 According to the Kem C. Gardner Policy Institute's 2024 analysis, 89% of Utah County residents adhere to a religion, with the LDS church by far the largest.
-The same data shows Salt Lake County at 67.4%.
-So if you're moving to Eagle Mountain, Saratoga Springs, Lehi, or Provo, understand that you are likely moving into a community where most of your immediate neighbors are LDS.
+Salt Lake County sits at 67.4%.
+If you're moving to Eagle Mountain, Saratoga Springs, Lehi, or Provo, you are likely moving into a community where most of your immediate neighbors are LDS.
 That doesn't mean you won't belong.
-It means the social dynamics work a little differently than what you're used to, and understanding why makes all the difference.
+It means the social dynamics work a little differently — and understanding why makes all the difference.

 Why the Social Structure Feels Different — and Why It Makes Sense

-Here's the thing that I think helps people the most, and it's something a lot of relocation guides miss entirely.
+Here's the thing that I think helps people the most, and that a lot of relocation guides miss entirely.

 Think about your closest friends from the last few years.
-Chances are they're people you see regularly.
-Your gym friends.
-Your work friends.
-Your neighbors you run into at the mailbox every week.
+Chances are they're people you see regularly — gym friends, work friends, neighbors you run into at the mailbox.
 Proximity and shared experience are the foundations of most friendships.

-When you move into that community as a non-member, you haven't had that shared history.
+When you move into that community from outside that structure, you haven't had that shared history.
 The bonds that feel automatic to your LDS neighbors took years to build.
 That's not exclusion — it's the natural result of how community forms when people spend a lot of time together.
 I know this from the inside.
 I also know that good people don't always realize how their closeness with each other can look like a wall to someone on the outside.

 What You'll Actually Notice Day to Day